FLUX-SE/all_docs/documentation/0_Alchemist_V3_-_The_Alchemist_concept.md

 transient manager can be inserted pre or post dynamic processing.
 To achieve a total control on the audio signal, a MS management is available on every frequency band.

 Then all the frequency bands are summed to rebuild a wideband processed signal.
-A soft clipper featuring a thresh- old for soft knee, and a dry mix control are available.
+A soft clipper featuring a threshold for soft knee, and a dry mix control are available.

 Alchemist gathers in a single plug-in all the Flux science about filtering and dynamic processing.